Donate

 How this VPN check works

-The wizard is a guided checklist that combines your existing tools into one workflow: public IP verification, DNS leak checks, WebRTC leak checks, IPv6 leak review, proxy/VPN signal review, and optional ASN comparison.
-It stores only your step selections in local browser storage so you can continue later.
+The wizard combines live before/after snapshot comparison with a guided verification workflow: public IP checks, DNS leak review, WebRTC leak review, IPv6 leak review, proxy/VPN detection signals, and optional ASN comparison.
+It stores only your step selections and captured snapshots in local browser storage so you can continue later.

 What to do if your VPN fails a check